Stapel Stapel Stapeln Stapeln

 200 cm x 150 cm, 30 × 42 cm

-Cuckoos, March Hares, Nuts is a textile installation that uses the aesthetic strategies of the Mad Pride movements (screen printing, cut-out techniques) to reflect on forms of representation of "madness" defined by the community itself.
-In the works, the cuckoo serves as an analogy for the simplifying mechanisms of imagery on madness.
+Cuckoos, March Hares, Nuts is a textile installation that uses the aesthetic strategies of psychiatric survivors movements (screen printing, cut-out techniques) to reflect on forms of representation of "madness" defined by the community itself.
+In the works, the cuckoo serves as an analogy for the simplifying mechanisms of imagery on people labelled as mentally ill.

 CCA Berlin